octue/octue-sdk-python/docs/source/datafile.rst

 Upload an existing local datafile
 ---------------------------------
+Back up and share your datafiles for collaboration.
 You can upload an existing local datafile to the cloud without using the ``open`` context manager if you don't need to modify its contents:

 .. code-block:: python